hoangatuan/iMovie/README.md

 - Modular architecture
 - Navigation using `NavigationStack`
 - Dependency Injection using `CompositionRoot` approach, `DIContainer` & constructor injection to support testing.
-- Cover with unit tests
+- Cover with unit tests, [snapshot testing](https://github.com/pointfreeco/swift-snapshot-testing?tab=readme-ov-file#installation)
 - Designed for scalability.
 It can be used as a reference for building large production apps

 ### Inovates 💡